Restaurants in Rural California – Santa Barbara, Nipomo, Carmel Valley

 Then start looking for highway 154, San Marcos Pass.
 The impressive drive will take you from ocean to mountains in a short time.

 Near a curve up the two-lane road at about 8 miles is Stagecoach Road.
-Make the turn when you see the sign for Cold Spring Tavern and around the bend the restaurant property pops out.
-Once parking is found on the road, stretch your legs and explore the buildings and babbling creek.
+Make the turn when you see the sign for Cold Spring Tavern, and around the bend, the restaurant property pops out.
+Once parking is found on the road, stretch your legs and explore the buildings and the babbling creek.

 Don’t miss the Wells Fargo Old Stagecoach Route 1861-1901 marker near the creek.
 Walk around and peek at the stage driver’s bunkhouse, remains of the road gang house and the Ojai jail.
 Each structure has been maintained to keep the colorful history of the old western days alive.